 This lovely and strange little plant satisfies my curiosity and fascination with the geometries found in plant life.
 These plants were growing in the kitchen garden of Dundurn Historic House in Hamilton ON.
 Watercolour and graphite, 14″h x 10.5″w. ©Kathryn Chorney

 I recently did some digital reworking to the composition of this study of a dried bromeliad stem.
 The more I thought about it, the more it seemed to me that this stem, even in death, contained so much life, even seeming to spring upwards, perhaps towards a new state of existence.
 I reworked the background digitally to enhance the effect.
-Wateroolour, casein, acrylic, digital.
-2012 (revised 2019) ©Kathryn Chormey
+Watercolour, casein, acrylic, digital.
+2012 (revised 2019) ©Kathryn Chorney

 These vase-like forms remind me of the cosmic presence within everyday things.
 Observing natural forms, like these onion sections, influences my thinking when drawing from imagination.
 The abstract figures were originally drawn in my ‘inner monk’ sketchbook.
 I draw these freehand – I don’t use any digital media for these.
 The slightly chart-like composition is a bit of homage to the great biological illustrator Ernst Haeckl.
 Watercolour and graphite, 14″h x 11″w. ©Kathryn Chorney